saibotsivad/imperial-lambda/README.md

 You will need to configure AWS (see below), and then proceed with the following commands:

-1. `build`: Construct the script which will be run in Lambda.
+1. `build`: Configure SQS, construct the runnable script, and push it to Lambda.
-2. `load`: Push script to AWS Lambda and configure SQS.
-3. `launch`: Run the scripts!
+3. `launch`: Make concurrent Lambda requests.

 Run each of these with: `imperial-lambda [command]`